British Values at Hadfield Infant School.

 From entry to school pupils are continually taught to recognise the difference between right and wrong and this, alongside their developing maturity, helps them to apply their understanding of these concepts in their daily lives.

-Within our school children are encouraged to make choices, knowing that they are in a safe and supportive environment to enable them to do this.
+Within our school children are encouraged to make choices and express opinions, knowing that they are in a safe and supportive environment to enable them to do this.
+It is about building resilience, persevering and never giving up.
 Through our SMSC sessions we discuss different choices that the children can make and encourage them to make the right choices.
 Our behaviour policy also gives an excellent forum for staff to discuss the choices (both good and bad) that pupils make about their behaviour in school.
 It is used to encourage pupils to reflect on their choices and the effect that it has on both their peers and adults.
 They are given opportunities to resolve conflicts effectively and fairly.
 Through E-safety we teach the importance of keeping yourself safe by choosing not to share personal information.

-Our whole school ethos is built around mutual respect and we believe that respect for others is a vital component of moral development.
+Our whole school ethos is built around mutual respect, inclusivity, tolerance appreciation and consideration of others and we believe that respect for others is a vital component of moral development.
 We are an inclusive school where everyone is valued and has a contribution to make to the school.
 Children learn that their behaviours have an effect on their own rights and those of others.

-We encourage open discussions in all areas but particularly in lessons which promote citizenship such as SEAL and Circletime.
+We encourage open discussions in all areas of the curriculum but particularly in lessons which ask 'big' questions.
 Staff help children to understand how to respect by talking about how actions/words can affect others.

 We actively support all to develop their own reasoned views about moral and ethical issues.